2009 Los Angeles Sparks season

-The 2009 Los Angeles Sparks season is the 13th season for the Los Angeles Sparks of the Women's National Basketball Association.
+The 2009 Los Angeles Sparks season was the franchise's 13th season in the Women's National Basketball Association, and the third and final season under head coach Michael Cooper.

 Lisa Leslie announced that the 2009 season would be her last.
 On June 5, the Sparks and Farmers Insurance Group of Companies announced a multi-year marketing partnership that includes a branded jersey sponsorship.
 The Farmers Insurance branded jersey will be worn by the players for the first time on June 6.
 As part of this alliance, the Farmers Insurance name and logo will appear on the front of the Sparks jerseys and will have considerable visibility in the Staples Center during home games.
 Los Angeles became only the second WNBA team to finalize such an agreement.
 The Sparks attempted to reach the playoffs and were successful.